axlan/arduino-pixels-dice/README.md

 These queues continue to grow if not read, so they should be polled regularly.
 There is a cutoff of 100 values currently.

+## Using BLE + WiFi

+I haven't run into any direct issues using WiFi and BLE.
+However, including both libraries pushes the binary size over 1MB.
+Many ESP32 dev boards have 4MB flash with the default partition size of 1MB for the main application.
+Since this is not big enough, a non-standard partition must be used.

+Here is some documentation on the partitioning: <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html>

+See <https://robotzero.one/arduino-ide-partitions/> for some information on how to do this in the Arduino IDE.

+See <https://docs.platformio.org/en/latest/platforms/espressif32.html#partition-tables> for details on how to do this with PlatformIO.
+You can also see the `web_request_example` env in `platformio.ini`.

 # PlatformIO

 There's a `platformio.ini` file to allow running the examples from this library in PlatformIO.
 It does pre/post script modifications to copy the *.ino files into the `src/` directory.